Proper moduli spaces of orthosymplectic complexes: Introduction

 \section{Introduction}

-\begin{para} Moduli spaces of coherent sheaves on a smooth projective variety are natural compactifications for moduli spaces of vector bundles, enabling the study of many flavours of sheaf-counting theories, which are a major branch in enumerative geometry.
+\begin{para} Moduli spaces of coherent sheaves on a smooth projective variety are natural compactifications for moduli spaces of vector bundles, enabling the study of many flavours of sheaf-counting theories, which form a major branch of enumerative geometry.

 However, less is known about compactifications of moduli spaces of principal $G$-bundles on a complex smooth projective variety, for an arbitrary reductive group~$G$.
 This is not an issue for curves, as moduli spaces of semistable principal bundles are already compact, as shown by \textcite{ramanathan-1996-i,ramanathan-1996-ii}.
 But in dimension~$\geq$~$2$, one needs a good notion of singular principal bundles to obtain compact moduli spaces.